 The official definition?
 'Run away secretly in order to get married.'
 Romantic right?
 Sure it is but it doesn't have to be a secret and it doesn't have to just be the two of you.
 In order to have any legal marriage in the UK, you need two witnesses.
-They don't need to be people you know - although that might be nice if you have two friends you'd really like to share the moment with.
+They don't need to be people you know - although that might be nice if you have two people you'd really like to share the moment with.
 There is a minimum requirement of 5 people at any wedding ceremony.
 That includes the couple, the two witnesses mentioned, and then your celebrant.
-You will have heard tales of couples eloping to the UK's most popular elopement destination, Gretna Green, or the worlds most popular elopement destination, Las Vegas and just grabbing a couple of people off the strip to witness their day.
+You will have heard tales of couples eloping to the UK's most popular elopement destination, Gretna Green, or the world's most popular elopement destination, Las Vegas, and just grabbing a couple of people off the strip to witness their day.
 And hey, we're not here to tell you who should be witnessing your day - your day your way after all.
-So do what suits you best.
 As with any marriage in the UK, you will have to give notice of your intent to marry at least 28 days before the date you intend to tie the knot so bear that in mind.
 You can't just think 'let's got get married tomorrow'...
 You still need to follow some rules to make it official.

 Eloping in the UK can be a great option and there are so many beautiful adventurous, tranquil and peaceful spots to elope to.
 Whether it’s mountains, rugged miles of coastline or lakes we have it all.
 If you’re considering the UK as an elopement destination and not sure where to start, I’ve put together a little guide for you.
 From possible locations, to the legal side and what an elopement timeline looks like.
 From a photography perspective, eloping doesn’t mean your photos should have any less importance than any other wedding day.
 Eloping shouldn’t just be about documenting your vows then an hour of couples photos after.
 In fact it’s the opposite and your day deserves to be documented fully. - Emily Black Photography

-When planning your elopement, as with any wedding day, you can think about how you want your day to look, in terms of both aesthetics and also what you want to get from it.
+When planning your elopement, as with any wedding day, think about how you want your day to look, in terms of both aesthetics and also what you want to get from it.
 And most importantly, again as with any wedding day, it's important to know how you want your day to feel; what’s important and meaningful to you?
 What would your ideal day 'look' like from the moment you woke up all the way through to the evening?
 Maybe you could spend your morning hiking, or chilling on the beach followed by a relaxed brunch.
 It’s yours to be as free as you like and that’s what’s so special about elopements.
-There are fewer people to consider, fewer people to organise, giving you more time to focus on you and your soon to be spouse.
+There are fewer people to consider, fewer people to organise, giving you more time to focus on you and your soon-to-be spouse.

 Elopements Can Save You Money